Carlos-Muniz/United-States-Plants-Clustering/README.md

 # United-States-Plants-Clustering
-Clustering and Visualizing the Plants from the United States via Spark.
+Clustering and Visualizing the Plants from the United States via Spark and NetworkX.

 ## Dataset
 The United States Plants dataset can be found on [UCI ML](https://archive.ics.uci.edu/ml/datasets/Plants).